xyzyzl/cfancer/README.md

 # Codeforces problems
-I am bad at CS \n
+I am bad at CS

 I am very bad at CS

-# codeforces/problemset
+## codeforces/problemset
-From old contests that I did not participate in \n because im bad at cs \n but that's a given :(
+From old contests that I did not participate in

+because im bad at cs

+but that's a given :(